OpenBCI/Documentation/website/docs/Software/OpenBCISoftware/01-OpenBCI_GUI.md

 The OpenBCI GUI code repository is located on github [here](https://github.com/OpenBCI/OpenBCI_GUI). click on the `Clone or download` button in green on the right, and select `Download ZIP`.
 If you are a advanced GitHub user, go ahead and clone it, or fork it if you like.

-If you downloaded the repo as a zip, please unzip it and you can change the folder name from `OpenBCI_GUI-master` to `OpenBCI_GUI`, if you prefer.
+If you downloaded the repository as a zip, please unzip it and you can change the folder name from `OpenBCI_GUI-master` to `OpenBCI_GUI`, if you prefer.
 You can then place this folder wherever you like (Mac Example: `Users/<user-name>/Documents/GitHub/OpenBCI_GUI`).

 :::info Copy 3rd Party Libraries
 Inside the `OpenBCI_GUI` folder, there is a folder called `libraries`.
 Theses are the 3rd party libraries that the OpenBCI GUI uses to work it's magic.
 You need to **copy** all of these folders into: